Genesis of the alpha beta T-cell receptor: Results

 Ignoring small correlations between features of the $\alpha$ and $\beta$ chains reported in Fig.\,\ref{fig:pair_mutual_information}, we can assume that the probability of generating a $\alpha\beta$ pair is given by the product of the probabilities of generating each chain independently.
 These probabilities can be calculated using the IGoR software \cite{MarcouHighthroughputimmunerepertoire2018} for each paired chain in our datasets.
 The distribution of the pair generation probabilities obtained in this way (Fig.\,\ref{fig:sharing}~A) shows an enormous breadth, spanning more than 20 orders of magnitude.
 We self-consistently validated the assumption of independence by showing that random assortments of $\alpha$ and $\beta$ chains yielded an identical distribution of generation probabilities (green curve).

 The maximum TCR generation probability is $< 10^{-12}$, meaning that generating the same pair twice independently is extremely unlikely.
-This suggests that, without strong antigenic selection, distinct individuals should share only a negligible number of TCR sequences.
+This suggests that, without strong antigenic selection, only a negligible number of full TCR sequences will be shared in samples obtained from distinct individuals.
 To make that prediction more quantitative, we simulated a computational model of sequence generation followed by thymic selection. $\alpha$ and $\beta$ chains were generated by IGoR, and then each TCR$\alpha\beta$ amino-acid sequence was kept with probability $q$ to mimick thymic selection \cite{ElhanatiPredictingspectrumTCR2018}.
 We further assume that selection acts on each chain independently, so that the ratio $q$ is given by $q_\alpha q_\beta$, where $q_{\alpha,\beta}$ are the selection probabilities infered from the analysis of single chains.
-These selection factors can be obtained by fitting the curve giving the number of unique amino-acid sequences as a function of unique nucleotide sequences \cite{ElhanatiPredictingspectrumTCR2018}, yielding $q_\beta=0.037$ and $q_{\alpha} = 0.16$ (Fig.\,S5).
+These selection factors can be obtained by fitting the curve giving the number of unique amino-acid sequences as a function of unique nucleotide sequences \cite{ElhanatiPredictingspectrumTCR2018}, yielding $q_\beta=0.037$ and $q_{\alpha} = 0.16$ (Fig.\,S9).

 Using the model, we can make predictions about the expected number of TCR$\alpha\beta$ nucleotide sequences shared between any of 10 individuals (Fig.\,\ref{fig:sharing}~B) for which a million unique synthetic TCR$\alpha\beta$ were obtained.
 We find that, while a substantial fraction of sequences of each chain are expected to be shared by several individuals, sharing the full TCR$\alpha\beta$ is very unlikely, and drops well below 1 for more than 2 individuals.
 This suggests that the existence in real data of any TCR$\alpha\beta$ shared between several individuals should be interpreted as resulting from strong common selection processes, probably associated with antigen-specific proliferation, leading to convergent selection of the shared sequences.
+A concomitant question concerns the total number of TCR sequences shared between two individuals.
+This number does not depend on selection or sample size, but rather on the total number of different clonotypes in an individual.
+While this last quantity is not precisely known, estimates range between $10^8$ and $10^{11}$ \cite{Qi2014,Lythe2015}.
+Using the analytical formulas and numerical procedure described in \cite{ElhanatiPredictingspectrumTCR2018} with these estimates of the repertoire size, we predict the proportion of shared clonotypes between two individuals to fall between $0.001 \%$ and $0.1\%$ of their full repertoires (see Methods for details).

-\subsection{Co-activation of cells sharing the same $\beta$ chain.}
+\subsection{Co-activation of cells sharing the same $\beta$ chain}